mouazAlkhodari/MineSweeper-java-with-Material-Desgin/README.md

    Shields are hidden in the grid and when you open a square that conatin one of thems , your shields will increase by one And When you hit a mine it will decreased by one

-3. **Multyplayer:** So because whe added score to the game, it will be more enjoyable if you played it with your friend, or even with      pc.
+3. **Multiplayer:** So because whe added score to the game, it will be more enjoyable if you played it with your friend, or even with      pc.
    We Added two new types of game: VS Dump PC, or Multyplayer game vs your friends(in 1 pc)

 4. **Custom Options:** You can change the game options as you want: Change grid size,difficulty of game, game rules, point rules & more